 Berries are packed with antioxidants and have anti-inflammatory properties with well-known cancer-fighting properties.
-And according to a study published last year in the journal Antioxidants, they’ve been found to also help reduce the growth of breast cancer cells.
+And according to a study published in 2016 in the journal Antioxidants, they’ve been found to also help reduce the growth of breast cancer cells.

 Think twice before doing hormonal replacement therapy.

 According to research published in the journal Lancet, there’s evidence that there’s a link between women using hormone replacement therapy (HRT) and an increased risk of a breast cancer diagnosis.
 So be sure to discuss all the risks of HRT with your doctor before heading down that path.

 Limit your alcohol intake.

 A glass of wine after a long day is totally OK.
 But according to the American Cancer Center, the less alcohol you drink, the better you’ll be when it comes to reducing the risk of breast cancer.
 And if you’re goal is to have a really healthy brain, know that This Is Exactly How Much Alcohol You Should Drink.

 Yes, it’s definitely a personal choice.
 But consider the fact that breast-feeding can lower breast cancer risk, according to the American Cancer Society.

 Don’t consume too much sugar.